Materials-Consortia/materials-consortia.github.io/index.md

 The next meeting will take place on {% include {{ page.next_meeting }} %}.

 With the support of [CECAM](https://www.cecam.org){:target="_blank"}, we hold [annual workshops](https://www.cecam.org/search#stq=%22Open%20Databases%20Integration%20for%20Materials%20Design%22&stp=1){:target="_blank"} to discuss and develop the specification and related ideas.
-The 2021 workshop will be held virtually between June 7th and June 11th, with sessions accommodating multiple timezones.
+The latest 2021 workshop was held virtually between June 7th and June 11th, with sessions accommodating multiple timezones.
-The workshop advert and sign-up can be found on the [CECAM website](https://www.cecam.org/workshop-details/52){:target="_blank"}.

 **OMDI2021**: Related to the central OPTIMADE efforts, the *Workshop on Ontologies for Materials-Databases Interoperability 2021* is being held at Linköping University, Sweden at **October 5-7, 2021**.
 The workshop will be held partially online.